SoftwareHeritage/swh-web/docs/uri-scheme-browse-release.rst

         * the type of target the release points to (revision, directory, content or release)
         * the link to browse the release target

-    :param string sha1_git: hexadecimal representation for the *sha1_git* identifier of a SWH release
+    :param string sha1_git: hexadecimal representation for the **sha1_git** identifier of a release
     :statuscode 200: no error
-    :statuscode 404: requested release can not be found in the SWH archive
+    :statuscode 404: requested release can not be found in the archive

     **Examples:**